codetaylor/dropt-1.12/SYNTAX.md

   * This object defines conditions for the drop's candidacy as well as its chance to drop.

 * `item`: <code>[IRuleDropItem](#iruledropitem)</code>
+  * &#x1F539;*Optional* - if omitted, no item will be dropped if this `IRuleDrop` is selected from the weighted picker.
   * This object defines the item to drop.

 ## IRuleDropSelector